Privacy Policy

 You may opt-out from:

 Receiving electronic communications from us: If you no longer want to receive marketing-related emails from us on a going-forward basis, you may opt-out of receiving these marketing-related emails by sending a request for list removal to contact@boddlelearning.com or following the instructions for unsubscribing in the email.
 If you have provided your information to Boddle Learning, and opt-out, Boddle Learning will put in place processes to honor your request.
 This may entail keeping some information for the purpose of remembering that you have opted-out.
+We will try to comply with your request(s) as soon as reasonably practicable.

-Administrative Correspondence.
+Administrative Correspondence:

 Please also note that if you do opt-out of receiving marketing-related emails from us, we may still send you messages for administrative or other purposes directly relating to your use of the Services, and you cannot opt-out from receiving those messages.